International Elite Rescuers Exchange (IERE) Workshop

 Through this workshop, participants should acquire a deeper appreciation of the operating norms in other countries.
 This will translate to better understanding, cooperation and interoperability amongst them when responding to international disasters.

-The list of participants who will be taking part this year are:
+The list of participants who took part in SGFPC 2018 were:

 |1||Department of Fire and Emergency Services||Western Australia|